 Fig. 1 – A modern depiction of Sun Wukong (by the author) (larger version).

 Both the Eastern Dragon King and King Yama submit memorials to heaven concerning Sun’s misconduct.
 But the court adviser, an embodiment of the planet Venus, convinces the August Jade Emperor to give Sun the menial position of “Keeper of the Heavenly Horses” (Bimawen, 避馬瘟) in order to avoid further conflict.
-Monkey is steadfast in his duties until he learns from an assistant that he is not considered a full-fledged god but a glorified stable boy.
-He immediately storms out of the heavenly gates and returns home to proclaim himself the “Great Sage Equaling Heaven” (Qi tian dasheng, 齊天大聖) in rebellion.
-Heaven mobilizes an army of powerful demon hunters, including the Heavenly King Li Jing (Li Jing Tianwang, 李靖天王) and his son, the child god Prince Nezha (哪吒), but they all fall to Monkey’s magical and martial might.
+Monkey accepts and steadfastly performs his duties, that is until learns from an assistant that he is not a full-fledged god but a glorified stable boy.
+He immediately storms out of the heavenly gates and returns home to proclaim himself the “Great Sage Equaling Heaven” (Qitian dasheng, 齊天大聖) in rebellion.
+Heaven mobilizes an army of powerful demon hunters, including the Heavenly King Li Jing (Li Jing tianwang, 李靖天王) and his son, the child god Prince Nezha (哪吒), but they all fall to Monkey’s magical and martial might.
 The embodiment of the planet Venus once again steps in to convince the August Jade Emperor to acquiesce to Monkey’s wishes, thereby granting him the empty title of Great Sage Equaling Heaven and even promoting him to be the “Guardian of the Immortal Peach Groves”.

 Sun is taken to heaven to be executed for his crimes, but fire, lightning, and edged weapons have no effect on his invincible body.
 Laozi then suggests that they put him inside of the deity’s mystical eight trigrams furnace to reduce the demon into ashes.
 They check the furnace forty-nine days later expecting to see his charred remains; however, Monkey jumps out unscathed, and not only that, the intense flames refined his pupils the color of gold, giving them the power to see for hundreds of miles and to recognize the dark auras of demons in disguise.
 He overturns the furnace and begins to cause havoc in heaven with his iron cudgel.
 The monkey’s anger cannot be contained, and so the August Jade Emperor beseeches the Buddha (Rulai, 如来) in the Western Paradise to intervene.
 The “Enlightened One” appears and makes Sun a wager that, if he can jump out of his hand, the macaque will become the new ruler of heaven.
 Monkey agrees to the wager and jumps into his palm.
 With one tremendous leap, Sun speeds towards the reaches of heaven, clouds whizzing by him in a blur of colors as he travels across the sky.
 He lands before five great pillars, thinking them to be the edge of the cosmos.
 He tags one of the pillars with his name and urinates at the base of another in order to prove that he had been there.
 Upon returning, he demands that the Buddha live up to his end of the bargain.
 Yet the Buddha explains that he had used his infinite powers to cloud Sun’s mind, tricking him into thinking he had left, when he actually stayed in his hand the entire time.
 But before Monkey can do anything, the Buddha overturns his hand, pushing it out the gates of heaven, and slamming it onto earth, transforming it into the Five Elements Mountain (Wuxing shan, 五行山).
 There, Sun is imprisoned for his crimes against heaven.

-Chapters eight to one hundred tell how five hundred years later Sun is released during the Tang Dynasty (618-907) to help escort the Buddhist monk Tripitaka (Sanzang, 三藏) (who is based on the historical monk Xuanzang (玄奘, 602–664)) from China to India on his mission to procure sutras from the Buddha in order to release untold souls from the torments of hell.
+Chapters thirteen to one hundred tell how five hundred years later Sun is released during the Tang Dynasty (618-907) to help escort the Buddhist monk Tripitaka (Sanzang, 三藏) (whose early story is told in chapters eight to twelve)), a disciple of the Buddha in a previous life, on a quest to retrieve salvation-bestowing scriptures from India.
 The Bodhisattva Guanyin (觀音) gives the monk a golden headband (jingu quan, 金箍圈) as a means to reign in Monkey’s unruly nature.
 It tightens around Sun’s head whenever a magic formula is recited, causing him great pain.
 In addition, Guanyin gives Monkey three magic hairs on the back of his neck that can transform into anything he desires to aid in his protection of the monk.
 Along the way, the two meet other monsters-turned-disciples—Zhu Bajie (猪八戒), the lecherous pig demon, Sha Wujing (沙悟净), the complacent water demon, and the White Dragon Horse (Bailongma, 白龍馬), a royal serpent transformed into an equine—who agree to aid in the monk’s defense.
 Monkey battles all sorts of ghosts, monsters, demons, and gods along the way.
 In the end, he is granted Buddhahood and given the title of the “Victorious Fighting Buddha” (Dou zhanzheng fo, 鬥戰勝佛) for protecting Tripitaka over the long journey.

 A continuation of the novel called A Supplement to the Journey to the West (Xiyoubu, 西游补, 1640) takes place between chapters 61 and 62 of the original.
 In the story, the Monkey King wanders from one adventure to the next, using a magic tower of mirrors and a Jade doorway to travel to different points in time.
 In the Qin Dynasty (221–206 BCE), he disguises himself as Consort Yu in order to locate a magic weapon needed for his quest to India.
 During the Song Dynasty (960–1279), he serves in place of King Yama as the judge of Hell.
 After returning to the Tang Dynasty, he finds that his master Tripitaka has taken a wife and become a general charged with wiping out the physical manifestation of desire (desire being a major theme running through the novelette).
 Monkey goes on to take part in a great war between all the kingdoms of the world, during which time he faces one of his own sons in battle.
 In the end, he discovers an unforeseen danger that threatens Tripitaka’s life.

 Stories about Sun Wukong have enthralled people the world over for centuries.
 His adventures first became popular via oral folktale performances during the Song Dynasty.
-These eventually coalesced into the earliest known version of the novel, Master of the Law, Tripitaka of the Great Tang, Procures the Scriptures (Da Tang Sanzang qujing shihua, 大唐三藏取經詩話), published during the 13th-century.
+These eventually coalesced into the earliest known version of the novel, The Story of How Tripitaka of the Great Tang Procures the Scriptures (Da Tang Sanzang qujing shihua, 大唐三藏取經詩話), published during the 13th-century.
 Since the anonymous publishing of the complete novel in the 16th-century, Monkey has appeared in numerous paintings, poems, books, operatic stage plays, and films (both live action and animated).
 He was sometimes “channeled”, along with other martial spirits, by citizen soldiers of the anti-foreign Boxer Rebellion (1899-1901).
 There is also a monkey-based martial art named in his honor.
-It is interesting to note that there are some people in southern China and Taiwan that worship him as a patron deity.
+It is interesting to note that there are some people in southern China, Taiwan, Malaysia, and Singapore who worship him as a patron deity.
 Thus, Sun became so popular that he jumped from the pages of fiction to take his place on the family altar.

-Copies of the Master of the Law were discovered in Japan among a 17th-century catalog of books in the Kozanji Temple (高山寺, Ch: Gaoshan si).
+Copies of The Story were discovered in Japan among a 17th-century catalog of books in the Kozanji Temple (高山寺, Ch: Gaoshan si).
 No copies are known to exist in China, which suggests this version came to the island many centuries ago.
-The complete novel came to Japan in the late 18th-century, where it was translated in bits and pieces over the course of some seventy years.
+The complete Ming edition of the novel came to Japan in the late 18th-century, where it was translated in bits and pieces over the course of some seventy years.
 However, Monkey did not become immensely popular until the first complete translation of the novel was published in four parts between 1806 and 1839.
 The last part was illustrated with woodblocks by Taito II (fl.
 1810-1853), a noted student of famous artist Hokusai (1760-1849).
 Other Japanese artists, such as Kubo Shunman (1757-1820) and Yoshitoshi (1839–1892) (fig. 2), produced beautiful full color woodblock prints of Sun.